Financial Aid Withdrawal Policy

 - The Access MO Grant requires full-time enrollment at the point of disbursement.
 Amounts are not pro-rated.

-In the event that a credit (balance due student) is generated on a student’s account, the Student Service Center will request a refund be issued to the student and mailed to the permanent address on file.
-If the student has created a Refund Profile in their portal under Financial Information, the refund will be sent electronically to the account specified by the student.
+In the event that a credit (balance due student) is generated on a student’s account, a refund be issued to the student and mailed to the permanent address on file.
+If the student has created a Refund Profile in their online student account suite, the refund will be sent electronically to the account specified by the student.
 This process takes approximately seven to ten working days from disbursement.

 Refunds at the beginning of each semester are requested beginning the second week of classes.
 Depending on the method of payment the student has selected, they should receive the refund in three to ten days.